richelbilderbeek/familie_poen/README.md

 UUR|38.1717|33.1758|28.6525
 UUU|34.2422|33.4814|32.2764

-What to do as a first player:
+What to do as any player:

- * Play cards that are uncommon in hands; that combine with as much cards on the table and in hand possible
+ * Play H
+ * Being the first to start is a small advantage

+To counteract this:

+ * Play H

 ## Four players